theogbrand/mmr_rollout_data/README.md

         - so far we defer this fix to later since there are no collisions.
 Then we merge the rollout files with the merged verification and results file, using the rollout file as the "reference point", and setting the {model_name}_isVerified field to a value of None if there are no corresponsing verification results for that rollout.
         - Refer to ```process_verification_files.ipynb``` and ```process_verification_files.py``` for more details.
         - At this point every model is separately merged with the rollout files, and we have 3 files for each dataset, so we need to merge this into 1 file, taking the rollout file as the "reference point".

+3. a.
+We merge all three model verification files into a single file, taking the rollout file as the "reference point".
+    - Refer to ```merge_all_model_verification_files.ipynb``` for more details.

+    b.
+We use ```convert_mc_to_prm_signal.py``` which takes in a threshold value, converts stepwise scores into "+/-" PRM signal, and filters out rollouts with consensus between the three model verification results